 Table of Contents

 - What the Hague Convention Does Not Do

 - Defenses to the Petition for Return of a Child

 - Talk to a Hague Convention Attorney Today

 Time is not on your side when trying to institute child abduction proceedings under the Hague Convention.
 You can theoretically bring a case a year or more after your child is abducted.
 However, an exception to the Hague Convention may arise if your child is established in the country where their other parent has taken her.
 For example, maybe your daughter has been attending school and participating in extracurricular activities.

 For the well-being of your child, it is recommended that Hague Convention cases are resolved within six weeks.
 So don’t wait — speak with an international family law attorney at Robinson & Henry PC now.
-Call 303-688-0944 today to schedule your free consultation.
+Call 303-688-0944 today to begin your free case assessment.

 Click here to learn how Robinson & Henry’s Family Law Team invoked the Hague Convention and helped reunite a father with his daughter.

 The Hague Convention on the Civil Aspects of International Child Abduction is an international treaty designed to protect children from the harmful effects of international abduction by a parent.
 The treaty was adopted in 1980 by the Hague Conference on Private International Law.